MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-controls.md

 1. To size the buttons and arrange them, select the FlowLayoutPanel.
 Set the **FlowDirection** property to **RightToLeft**.

-   The buttons should align themselves to the right side of the cell, and reverse their order so that the **Show a picture** button is on the right.
+   The buttons should align themselves to the right side of the cell, and reverse their order so that the **Show a picture** button is on the right of the cell.
    You can drag the buttons around the FlowLayoutPanel to arrange them in any order.

 1. Choose the **Close** button to select it.
 Then, to choose the rest of the buttons at the same time, press and hold the **Ctrl** key and choose them, too.